 The principal source

 The majority of illustrations were generously provided by Richard C. Wass, Office of Marine and Wildlife Resources, American Samoa Government.
 Richard Wass, now retired, was most recently Refuge Manager of the Hakalau National Wildlife Refuge, Hilo Hawaii.

 Names of fishes listed here are based upon John Randall, 2005, Reef and Shore Fishes of the Indo-Pacific.
 University of Hawaii Press.

-This page was developed from the National Park Service Inventory and Monitoring website--an intranet site as yet not generally available to the public.
+This website was developed from the National Park Service Inventory and Monitoring website -- now publically available for searches at https://irma.nps.gov/App/Species/Search.
 The data are from a report on fishes of the National Park of American Samoa dated December 15, 2008.
-The NPS Inventorying and Monitoring site is a work in progress at this time.
-It is expected to be on line to the public in a couple more years.

 You are visitor number